-1. I am the plaintiff in this action and an attorney admitted to practice in the State of New

-York.

-2. A clarification of terms is initially needed.
-Plaintiff in his writings, speeches and interviews uses the term "feminist" to mean a person, usually female but not necessarily so, who believes that an accident of nature, being born female, made her superior to men in all matters under the sun.
+- I am the plaintiff in this action and an attorney admitted to practice in the State of New York. - 2.
+Submitted with this Opposition Affidavit ("Opp.") in accordance with CPLR 3025(a), is the First Amended Complaint with exhibits. - 3.
+A clarification of terms is initially needed.
+Plaintiff in his writings, speeches and interviews uses the term "feminist" to mean a person, usually female but not necessarily so, who believes that an accident of nature, being born female, made her superior to men in all matters.
 One who believes men are guilty until they prove themselves innocent, and that females are innocent until proven guilty, but even then a male is still blamed for what the female volitionally did.
-A second definition Plaintiff relies on is that used by "Women Against

-Feminism"-real-life feminism has come to mean "vilification of men, support for female privilege, and a demeaning view of women as victims rather than free agents."
+A second definition Plaintiff relies on is that used by "Women Against Feminism" that reallife feminism has come to mean "vilification of men, support for female privilege, and a demeaning view of women as victims rather than free agents."
 (First Am.
 Cmplnt.
 Ex.
 A).

-3. So when Plaintiff uses the term "anti-feminist," he's referring to the preceding definitions of feminist and feminism.

-4. Attorney Bolger and her clients use the term "anti-feminist" to mean anti-female or hater of women.
+- 4. So when Plaintiff uses the term "anti-feminist," he's referring to the preceding definitions. - 5.
+Attorney Bolger and her clients use the term "anti-feminist" to mean anti-female or hater of women.
 In effect they are equating "feminist" with woman even though all females would not classify themselves as feminists.
-To avoid confusion, Plaintiff will add the descriptors "hardcore, extreme, man-hating, or rabid" to the term feminist in order to communicate his definition of feminist and feminism.

-5. Defendant Advertiser Newspapers Pty Ltd is referred to as "Advertiser" and Defendant Fairfax Media Publications Pty Ltd. Is referred to as "Fairfax."
+To avoid confusion, Plaintiff will add the descriptors "hardcore, extreme, man-hating, rabid" to the term feminist in order to communicate his definition of feminist and feminism. - 6.
+Further, Defendant Advertiser Newspapers Pty Ltd is referred to as "Advertiser" and Defendant Fairfax Media Publications Pty Ltd. Is referred to as "Fairfax."